chudkowsky/howcryptoworksbook/Chapter_09_Custody.md

 ---

-## Chapter 3: Controls and Security Implementation
+## Section 3: Controls and Security Implementation

 ### Key Generation and Hardware Security